umanlp/babeledits/pipeline.md

         - Haven't explored this yet since it can be computationally expensive.
     2. **Wikipedia Querying per language** [**CURRENTLY USED**]
         - Wikipedia Page Selection (``get_pages.py``):
             - We selected a suitable time frame to extract the per-page view count.
-Currently using year 2022.
+Currently using year 2021 (Bloom was released in mid-2022).
-            - TODO: check BLOOM cutoff
             - We can use the Wikipedia API to get the page view count for a certain language-specific wiki.
             - We save for each page all its inter-language links together with the page view count.
             - We keep only pages that have an English title and remove duplicates.
             - We sort the results by number of inter-language links **filtered by selected languages** (to ensure higher degree of multi-parallelism) and keep the top-10000.
                 - TODO compute Spearman correlation between view count and number of **filtered** inter-language links
                 - One can create other versions of the datasets by sampling uniformly or taking tail entities
+            - Time required: this takes 9 hours (532 mins), should be optimized (TODO)
         - Synset extraction (``get_synsets.py``):
             - for each language:
                 - We extract the synsets from Babelnet using the English Wikipedia title and save them to disk.